electrickite/shibboleth/core/components/shibboleth/docs/readme.txt

     if the IdP is unavailable
   * shibboleth.enforce_session: Logs out a MODX user that was authenticated with Shibboleth if their Shibboleth session ends.
-  * shibboleth.handler: ID of the resource containing the Shibboleth handler snippet or the full URL of the handler script
   * shibboleth.create_users: Create MODX user accounts for Shibboleth users
+  * shibboleth.login_param: The URL parameter used to start a Shibboleth login attempt
+  * shibboleth.handler: ID of the resource containing the Shibboleth handler snippet or the full URL of the handler script.
+Only needed if using a login handler
   * shibboleth.group_rules: Group mapping rules, one per line.
     `GroupName RoleName attribute value1 value2 value3 ...`
   * shibboleth.transform_snippet: Name of the username transform snippet